Arthur Conan Doyle

 His Style

-About his style, Doyle has earned a name by creating Sherlock Holms and corresponding style.
-He uses a liner writing narrative in his work, following a chronological order written in flowery language, and parallel structures.
+Regarding Arthur’s style, he is well-known for creating Sherlock Holmes and his corresponding unique style.
+He used a linear writing narrative in his work, following a chronological order written in a grandiloquent language and parallel structures.
 In his most celebrated work, Sherlock Holmes, he narrated the past incidents exactly the way they occurred, following a logical sequence and connectivity.
-This writing approach allows the story to be a mystery, ultimately increasing its allure.
+This writing approach allows the story to be a mystery, ultimately increasing its appeal.
 The second most prominent feature in his writing stands the effusive sentence structure.

 Some Important Works of Arthur Conan Doyle

-This multi-talented literary figure left a commendable legacy to the world.
+Arthur, a multi-talented literary figure, left a commendable legacy to the world.
 His impressive stories have inspired various films and won a huge fan club worldwide.
-He successfully created Sherlock Holmes, the master detective of all times.
+He successfully created Sherlock Holmes, the master detective of all time.
 Also, through his ingenious ways of solving crimes, he contributed a lot to the field of modern forensic science.
-It seems that Sherlock Holmes alone could never let the world forget Doyale and his literary output.
+It appears that Sherlock Holmes alone could never let the world forget Arthur and his literary creation.

 Important Quotes